Danny15278/ray_tracing_tool/README.md

 # Image Ray-Tracing Tool

 A CPU-based ray-tracing image tool developed in modern C++, without the use of any external graphics APIs or libraries.
-Images are created with multithreading for parallelism.<br>
+Images are created with CPU multithreading for parallelism.<br>

 Based on concepts introduced in Peter Shirley, Trevor David Black, and Steve Hollasch's book "Ray Tracing in One Weekend".
 After compiling main.cpp, ray-traced image files are produced in the .ppm file format.